Episode 69: Wide Open

 By the time Marquette and Joliet saw it, it had most likely been there for centuries, having been painted by the Native Americans who lived in the Cahokia settlement to the immediate east.

-It'd been there since at least the 9th century, and according to archaeologists, it had probably been painted as a warning to visitors.
+They'd been there since at least the 9th century, and according to archaeologists, they'd probably been painted as a warning to visitors.

 Local legend tells us the creature was called the Payasaw, a name whose meaning is still up for debate.